bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

 If someone tries to make a condition where the output of a threshold condition feeds into the input of another “earlier” threshold condition (i.e. in a closed logical circuit), then their computer will take forever to calculate the (infinite) “condition URI”, at least in theory.
 In practice, their computer will run out of memory or their client software will timeout after a while.

-Aside: In what follows, the list of `public_keys` (in a condition) is always who controlled the asset at the time the transaction completed, but before the next transaction started.
+Aside: In what follows, the list of `public_keys` (in a condition) is always the controllers of the asset at the time the transaction completed, but before the next transaction started.
 The list of `owners_before` (in an input) is always equal to the list of `public_keys` in that asset's previous transaction.

 Outputs
 -------